kormax/osaifu-keitai-google-pixel/README.md

 <sub>TLDR: ROOT-based solutions work.</suv>

 > **Warning**
 > Following solutins should ONLY be attempted if you know what you are doing as it is possible to PERMAMENTELY render your device unusable.
+> I assume no responsibility for your actions in case you go forward and encounter an issue.

 > **Warning**
-> I take **NO RESPONSIBILITY** for your actions in case you go forward and fail.

-> **Warning**
-> Anything can go wrong at any time.
-Everything looks much easier than it ends up in the end.
-**I've personally had bricked** (but thankfully recovered) my device when unrooting even though i've followed the tutorial step by step.

-> **Warning**
-> **I won't** provide a detailed step-by-step guide to discoruage people lacking enough understanding from trying and breaking their devices.
+> This section **consciously** does not provide a detailed step-by-step guide to discourage people lacking enough understanding from trying and breaking their devices.
+If someone creates a full-fledged tutorial, links and references to them will be added here.

 Let's look at root-based solutions, some of which were tested and work:

-1. It is possible to permamently modify the model ID (aka MID) of Google Pixel devices using custom recovery or Root+Magisk so that they pass the check.
+1. It is possible to permamently modify the model ID (aka MID) of Google Pixel devices using custom recovery or Root+ Magisk so that they pass the check.
-I did not try this method so i have nothing to say.
-In case you are interested, read [this forum topic at XDA](https://forum.xda-developers.com/t/converting-japanese-pixel-6-to-global-version.4365275/).
+For more details, read [this forum topic at XDA](https://forum.xda-developers.com/t/converting-japanese-pixel-6-to-global-version.4365275/).
+  This solution has following upsides:
-The upside is that this solution is permament and does not require root (so no SafetyNet cat and mouse and you can get OTA).
+    - It does not require keeping ROOT, so no SafetyNet cat and mouse and you can get OTA.
+    - Easy to reproduce by following tips presented in source thread;

+    But there are also downsides:
-The downside is that you get shutter sound and that some cellular bands used in your region might be disabled for JP.
+    - You get shutter sound and that some cellular bands used in your region might be disabled for JP.
-2. It is possible to create a Magisk module that replaces `/product/etc/felica/common.cfg` file with the one that links to your own provider or has the 00000018 key set to 1, thus making your device pass all checks.
+    - Modifying MID is not a safe operation, with an even increased risk of bricking a device if something goes wrong in comparison to ROOT;
+    - Currently available MID patcher script contains big binary data blobs and pieces of undocumented code inside of `update-binary` file.
+    I lack required expertise to fully asses safety and correctness of that script, so the only assurance in this case is the high forum reputation of its creator.
+    There are no implications it's malicious, but if you're uncomfortable with this fact, it's adviced to look at the other two solutions.
+(This is the reason why I did the other ones, personally).
+2. Creating a magisk module that modifies FeliCa configuration file:
+    1. With the `00000018` key set to `1`;
+    2. With keys `00000015` and `00000014` pointing to the provider created by your own app.
+Harder than 1).

+    This solution has following upsides:
+      - Safer to try around;
+      - .1) can be done without programming experience.

+    And following downsides:
+      - Requires keeping ROOT for retaining access to the Osaifu-Keitai app.
+Need to play the SafetyNet survival horror game in order to keep access to Google Wallet.
-3. Using root and magisk, you can fully [delete](https://github.com/sunilpaulmathew/De-Bloater) the original `com.google.android.pixelnfc` apk, and upload a patched one that returns successful check on every request.
+3. By [removing](https://github.com/sunilpaulmathew/De-Bloater) the original `com.google.android.pixelnfc` apk and uploading a patched one that returns successful check on every request.
 As MSM does not check its signature (cause as of now there is no way for it to do so) everything works from the get go.
 This is the way i've done it (proof in the GIFs at the beginning of this page).
+This soultion has the same upsides and downsides as 2), although more complex to replicate.

+My personal advice is to go with solution 2.1), as it does not require you to make any modifications to software and/or create your own one.

-If you go with a 3) way you should know the following tips:
+If you go with 2) or 3), you should know the following tips:
 1. If you want to initialize Osaifu-Keitai with Google Wallet, you have to install [Universal SafetyNet Fix](https://github.com/Displax/safetynet-fix) in order to pass SafetyNet.
 For me it did the job from the get go.
 2. To verify successful SafetyNet attestation, you can use the [YASNAC](https://play.google.com/store/apps/details?id=rikka.safetynetchecker).
 It should return PASS.
 3. To delete a system app, you can use [De-Bloater](https://github.com/sunilpaulmathew/De-Bloater).
 Reboot the system after removing the patch.